Research

 Beta-arrestin Kurtz

 Our laboratory has made contributions to the analysis of signaling functions of the Drosophila β-arrestin Kurtz (Krz).
 Krz and its mammalian homologs desensitize and also signal downstream of G protein coupled receptors (GPCRs).
 Work in our lab has revealed the role of Krz in regulating the receptor tyrosine kinase Torso and Toll/Dorsal (NF-κB) signaling pathways in Drosophila embryogenesis.
 We have found that Krz inhibits ERK signaling by a previously unknown sequestration mechanism (Tipping et al., 2010).
 We have also shown that Krz plays an important role in controlling immune homeostasis in Drosophila larvae by limiting Toll pathway activity, which occurs via an association of Krz with a SUMO protease Ulp1 (Anjum et al., 2013).
-More recently, we identified residues in Krz that are critical for its role in limiting the activity of the GPCR Fog-Mist signaling pathway during epithelial morphogenesis (Chai et al., 2019).
+We also identified residues in Krz that are critical for its role in limiting the activity of the GPCR Fog-Mist signaling pathway during epithelial morphogenesis (Chai et al., 2019).